 Sports to the People

-Sport to the People is an addition to the regular and recognized tournaments that make up the backbone of EuroGames.
-Sport to the People is a public program where we want to involve all the people living and visiting Copenhagen and Malmö during Copenhagen 2021 and it will take place in several squares, parks and venues across Copenhagen.
+Sports to the People is an addition to the regular and recognised tournaments that make up the backbone of EuroGames.
+Sports to the People is a public programme that includes a number of drop-in sports for all the people living and visiting Copenhagen and Malmö during Copenhagen 2021.
+These could for example include Drag Olympics, Rainbow family sports, Roller-skating through the city, Bicycle workshops, Skiing on the Copenhagen ski slope and many more fun sports events.

-These popular sporting events will be held throughout the week of Copenhagen 2021, and the goal is to have at least one morning activity, one afternoon activity and one evening activity each day, involving thousands.
+These popular sporting events will take place in several squares, parks and venues across Copenhagen and they will be held throughout the week of Copenhagen 2021.
+The goal is to have at least one morning activity, one afternoon activity and one evening activity each day, involving thousands.

 Sports Leader Conference